BenedettoKresna/Training-EDP-Delameta/README.md

 # Training-EDP-Delameta
-All of my Arduino code file during the training at PT.
+All of my Arduino code files during the training at PT.
 Delameta Bilano